BlueAndi/Pixelix/doc/PLUGINS.md

 The plugin shows the effect from the film "Matrix" over the whole display.

 ## OpenWeatherPlugin
-The OpenWeatherPlugin shows the current weather condition (icon and temperature) and one aditional information (uvIndex, humidity or windspeed) .\
+The OpenWeatherPlugin shows the current weather condition (icon and temperature) and one additional information (uvIndex, humidity or windspeed) .\
 Information provided by [OpenWeather](https://openweathermap.org/).\
 In order to use the plugin an API key is necessary, see https://openweathermap.org/appid for further information.\
 The coordinates (latitude & longitude) of your location, your API key and the desired additional information to be displayed can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/OpenWeatherPlugin).